Medically reviewed by Drugs.com. Last updated on Sep 18, 2021.

 The results of a breast biopsy can show whether the area in question is breast cancer or if it's not cancerous.
 The pathology report from the breast biopsy can help your doctor determine whether you need additional surgery or other treatment.

 A core needle biopsy uses a long, hollow tube to obtain a sample of tissue.
 Here, a biopsy of a suspicious breast lump is being done.
 The sample is sent to a laboratory for testing and evaluation by doctors who specialize in analyzing blood and body tissue (pathologists).

 Your doctor may recommend a breast biopsy if:

-- You or your doctor feels a lump or thickening in your breast, and your doctor suspects breast cancer
+- You or your doctor feels a lump or thickening in the breast, and your doctor suspects breast cancer

 - Your mammogram shows a suspicious area in your breast

-- An ultrasound scan reveals a suspicious finding
+- An ultrasound scan or breast magnetic resonance imaging (MRI) reveals a suspicious finding

 - You have unusual nipple or areolar changes, including crusting, scaling, dimpling skin or a bloody discharge